-It went against newly-elected French President Francois Hollande's proposal to create Eurobonds.
+In May 2012, German Chancellor Angela Merkel developed a 7-point plan, which went against newly-elected French President Francois Hollande's proposal to create Eurobonds.
 He also wanted to cut back on austerity measures and create more economic stimulus.
 Merkel's plan would:

-- Launch quick-start programs to help business startups.
+- Launch quick-start programs to help business startups

-- Relax protections against wrongful dismissal.
+- Relax protections against wrongful dismissal

-- Introduce "minijobs" with lower taxes.
+- Introduce "mini-jobs" with lower taxes

-- Combine apprenticeships with vocational education targeted toward youth unemployment.
+- Combine apprenticeships with vocational education targeted toward youth unemployment

-- Create special funds and tax benefits to privatize state-owned businesses.
+- Create special funds and tax benefits to privatize state-owned businesses

-- Establish special economic zones like those in China.
+- Establish special economic zones like those in China

-- Invest in renewable energy.
+- Invest in renewable energy

-Merkel found this worked to integrate East Germany.
-She saw how austerity measures could boost the competitiveness of the entire eurozone.
-The seven-point plant followed an intergovernmental treaty approved December 8, 2011.
-The EU leaders agreed to create a fiscal unity parallel to the monetary union that already exists.
+Merkel found this worked to integrate East Germany and saw how austerity measures could boost the competitiveness of the entire eurozone.
+The 7-point plan followed an intergovernmental treaty approved on December 9, 2011, where EU leaders agreed to create a fiscal unity parallel to the monetary union that already exists.